 I was at least grateful the police were aiming their shouts at the crowd and not me, and soon enough everyone was just shouting and gesturing wildly at everyone else.
 I’m not even completely sure what they were arguing about was what I originally did to start it all!
-So after doing my bit for English – Indian public relations, I decided the best thing to do was just disappear away from the crowd and leave them all to their shouting.
+So after doing my bit for English – Indian public relations, I decided the best thing to do was just back away out of the scrum as best I could, disappear away from the crowd and leave them all to their shouting.

 And I did, straight to a private room and a cold shower!

 That is because nothing good ever comes out of staying in your comfort zone, of staying in that rut you dig for yourself by sticking to the 9 to 5 routine.
+No one cares about your adventures in trying out a slightly new flavour coffee in Starbucks on the way to work.
+No one cares about what reality TV show you watched last night.
 Nothing exciting will ever happen to you unless you face the world head on, follow your dreams and see what experiences the world has in store for you!

-You see, I’m not telling you about all of these experiences to scare you or to confirm all the media driven scaremongering that tells everyone that they should stay at home.
+You see, I’m not telling you about all of these experiences to scare you or show you that terrible things just keep happening if you travel, or even to confirm all the media driven scaremongering that tells everyone that they should stay at home.
 I’m telling you this to drive the point home that backpacking is one of the best things you will ever do, that the good points will always outweigh the bad, but even more than that, I’m telling you this so you know that even when things do go wrong on your travels and you do have that almighty world ending cock up, that it can still be a positive experience and it can all add exponentially to your own unique adventure.

 If I hadn’t experienced some of the riskier parts of my round the world adventures, if I hadn’t have been tested, weighed and measured on the journey through my life so far, I would never have been shaped and moulded into the man I am today.